shruti2298/Assignment-MySQL/README.md

-## MySQL - Assignment 5/6/20
+# MySQL - Assignment 5/6/20

-# Hands on experience on various topics of MYSQL:
+## Hands on experience on various topics of MYSQL:
-  	- Basics
+  	- Basics of MySQL
 	- Indexes
 	- Transactions
 	- Triggers